Psychosocial Energy

 Selflessness without Autonomy results in passive compliance with low energy.

-Autonomy without Selflessness represents a refusal to yield to the endeavour (as apart from the self) and so energy is dissipated rather than channeled.
+Autonomy without Selflessness represents a refusal to yield to the endeavour (as apart from the self) and so energy is poorly channeled and gets dissipated.

-"Low energy" individuals are withholding willingness from a specific situational goal for some reason.
-They resist being involved.
-Talking them into it may work, but it does not overcome failures in the willingness domain (e.g. low trust-L7, risk-aversion-L5, not seeing the reality-L3, contrary beliefs-L2) or create identification with the values due to personal disagreement, or to ambiguity or confusion, or conflicts of interest.
+"Low energy" individuals are withholding willingness from a specific goal and for some reason they resist being involved.
+Talking them into it may work, but it does not overcome failures in the willingness domain (e.g. low trust-L7, risk-aversion-L5, not seeing the reality-L3, contrary beliefs-L2).
+Nor does it create identification with associated values due to personal disagreement, or to ambiguity or confusion, or conflicts of interest.
 Without positive identification with key values, there will be a weakening of autonomy pressure and an inhibition of selflessness pressure.

 Everyone enjoys discharging their selflessness by submitting to goals of their own choice: their autonomy authorizes their selfless submission.